 SUTVA

-Like in cluster randomized trials, we do need to think about possible of multiple treatments being deployed
+Like in cluster randomized trials, we do need to think about possible of multiple treatments being deployed.

 In cluster randomized trials, people select themselves into groups.
 In IRGT, individuals are assigned to groups.
 They can be assigned randomly or more realistically units can get assigned to clusters based on location, time, availability (for example, of tutors).